widelang/draft/README.md

 value:= "hello"
 ```

-But it some cases it only makes sense when used with Mutables because since when Shadowing Immutables the compiler kills the previous Entity and creates a new one with whatever same or new type you shadow it.
+But in some cases it only makes sense when used with Mutables because since when Shadowing Immutables the compiler kills the previous Entity and creates a new one with whatever same or new type you shadow it.

 ```lua
 value:= string | number